Evaluate the performance of the deployed Event Hub using the Azure portal

-Azure Event Hubs keeps receiving messages from the sender application even when it's unavailable.
-The messages received during this period are transmitted successfully as soon as the hub becomes available.
+Azure Event Hubs keeps received messages from your sender application even when the hub is unavailable.
+Messages received before the hub become unavailable are successfully transmitted to our application as soon as the hub becomes available.

 To test this functionality, you can use the Azure portal to disable your Event Hub.

-When you re-enable your Event Hub, you can rerun your receiver application and use Event Hubs metrics for your namespace to check whether all sender messages have been successfully transmitted and received.
+When you re-enable your Event Hub, you can rerun your receiver application and use Event Hubs metrics for your namespace to check whether all sender messages are successfully transmitted and received.

 Other useful metrics available in the Event Hubs include:

-- Throttled Requests: The number of requests that were throttled because the throughput unit usage was exceeded.
+- Throttled Requests: The number of throttled requests because the throughput exceeded unit usage.

 - ActiveConnections: The number of active connections on a namespace or Event Hub.

 - Incoming/Outgoing Bytes: The number of bytes sent to/received from the Event Hubs service over a specified period.